Defining the Avant-Garde with Cage, Glass, and Reich

 John Cage was born in California in 1912.
 He was a smart kid who excelled at all things scholastic.
 He grew up to become one of the most influential American composers of the twentieth century.
 He developed a style that focused on randomness, electronic sound, and the nontraditional use of traditional instruments (such as the prepared piano).
 Conveniently, Cage’s ethos about music pretty much sums up the definition of Avant-garde (Nicholls chapter 1).

-This means that a performance of John Cage’s work could be a collaboration between the performer and the composer.
+This means a performance of John Cage’s work could be a collaboration between the performer and the composer.
 This was a revolutionary concept for art music because, up until this time, the composer was the final arbiter of the musical content.
-With indeterminacy in music, the performer had some of the final say.
+With indeterminacy in music, the performer had some say.

 Another Avant-garde artist from the Downtown music scene was Steve Reich.
 Reich was partly responsible for developing the modern style called Minimalism.
 By using drones, repeated musical patterns, overlapping rhythms, and simple harmony, Reich composed music that sounded like meditative trances (“Downtown music” para.
 2).